VK (service): Start Fellows

 In 2011, Pavel Durov and Yuri Milner created Start Fellows, a grant program founded to support projects in the field of technology.
 In 2014, VK took over the Start Fellows program and made it more systematic.
 The grant was provided to 3 companies each month and included project consultation from VK along with 25 thousand rubles a month for advertisement on the VK platform.
 Winners of the grant include “University Schedules” (Russian: «Расписание вузов»), a scheduling app, LiveCamDroid, a mobile streaming service, HTML Academy, an educational project, and others.

 VK re-launched the project in 2017.
 Only active projects with an earnings model could submit applications.
 327 grant applications were received but only 67 of them passed the initial screening.
 The total prize pool was 2.5 million rubles.

 VK Cup

 The first VK Cup, a programming championship for young programmers aged 13–23, was held on 16 July 2012 in Saint Petersburg, Russia.

 VK and Codeforces co-organized the second VK Cup programming championship, which took place from 24 to 27 July 2015.
-The winners received a total of 1,048,576 rubles (an amount related to round binary numbers).
+The winners received a total of 1,048,576 or 220 rubles (an amount related to round binary numbers).

 The third VK Cup took place from 1 to 4 July 2016 and had a prize pool of 2.5 million rubles.

 VK and Codeforces co-organized the fourth VK Cup which took place from 8 to 9 July 2017.
 Teams from 52 countries applied to take part in the competition.
 The prize pool for the competition was 2.5 million rubles.